spatialnetworkslab/vue-gg/docs/tutorials/basic.md

 Now in order to actually render a point per row in the dataset, we need to specify the mark to use in the map component.

 In this case, the `vgg-point` component is sufficient for our purposes, however there are a wide range of marks that are available.
-For details of each, refer to the marks section of the documentation.
+For details of each, refer to the Marks section of the documentation.

 ```html{14-18}
 <vgg-graphic